 A projector lamp is manufactured specifically for each batch of new projectors on the market.
-There is not a one projector lamp fits all solution in the industry.
-It is not possible to install a 150W projector lamp into a projector that needs a 250W projector bulb;it is also not possible to install a 250W lamp into a projector that may require a 250W bulb, but requires a different ignition and running voltage.
+There isn't a single projector lamp that fits all solution in the industry.
+It's not possible to install a 150W projector lamp into a projector that needs a 250W projector bulb;it's also not possible to install a 250W lamp into a projector that may require a 250W bulb, but requires a different ignition and running voltage.

-It is also not possible or recommended to install a lamp with the same ignition and running voltages, AND the same wattage settings without also ensuring that the ANSI lumens rate is identical.
-If the ANSI lumens rate (the brightness) of the bulb is different, the projector will not be able to perform as it should.
-The projector will run too hot and burn your LCD panel or DLP wheel or too cold and will not be bright enough.
+It's also not possible or recommended to install a lamp with the same ignition and running voltages, AND the same wattage settings without also ensuring that the ANSI lumens rate is identical.
+If the ANSI lumens rate (the brightness) of the bulb is different, the projector will not be able to perform as it is supposed to.
+The projector will run too hot and burn your LCD panel or DLP wheel or too cold and won't be bright enough.

-Are There Any Projector Lamps Compatible with Multiple Projectors?
+Are Any Projector Lamps Compatible with Multiple Projectors?

 Yes!
-Several projector manufacturers team up and license or source the same product from a projector lamp manufacturer.
+Some projector manufacturers license or source the same product from a projector lamp manufacturer.

-If a projector lamp ID# that you are searching for does not display your projector as a compatible projector in the bottom right hand side, it is likely that it is the incorrect lamp ID# for that projector.
+If a projector lamp ID# you are searching for doesn't display your projector as a compatible projector in the bottom left side, more than likely it is the incorrect lamp ID# for that projector.

-If you are having problems finding the correct projector lamp for your projector, you can can perform a keyword search OR call us directly at +31 (0) 20 262 9718.
+If you are having problems finding the correct projector lamp for your projector, perform a keyword search or call us directly at +31 (0) 20 262 9718.

 Extending Projector Lamp Life

-An early expiration to a projector lamp is usually caused by it burning at too hot a temperature over the course of its life.
-Below we have provided some useful tips on how you can extend your projector lamp's life.
+Typically, early expiration of a lamp is caused by it burning at too hot of a temperature over the course of its lifespan.
+We have provided some useful tips on how you can extend your projector lamp's life listed below.

-The most important factor determining projector lamp life is ventilation.
-To ensure your projector lamp lasts as long as possible, mount the projector in a place that has ample space for ventilation.
-Ideally the projector will be mounted two feet away, on all sides, from the wall, floor or ceiling.
-If the projector is mounted where there is little air flow, the projector lamp will most likely burn out early.
-Make sure the room the projector is in has some air flow if possible.
+The most important factor determining lamp life is ventilation.
+To ensure your lamp lasts as long as possible, mount the projector in a place that has ample space for ventilation.
+Ideally, the projector will be mounted two feet away, on all sides, from the ceiling, wall, or floor.
+If the projector is mounted where there is little to no air flow, the lamp will most likely burn out early.
+Make sure the room the projector is in has some air flow.

 Vacuum and Blow Compressed Air -

-Projectors have detachable filters built into them to prevent dust getting inside the sensitive circuitry.
+To prevent dust getting inside the sensitive circuitry, projectors have detachable filters built into them.
 However, filters can get too clogged with dust, decrease air flow in and out of the projector and cause the projector lamp to burn at a hotter temperature.
-On average, projector lamps that run at hotter temperatures burn out sooner.
-The filter on your projector is usually found behind a small rectangular panel measuring 0.5" by 6" long (1.27cm by 15.24cm) and can easily be changed or cleaned.
+Lamps that run at hotter temperatures usually burn out sooner.
+The filter on your projector can typically be found behind a small rectangular panel measuring 0.5" by 6" long (1.27cm by 15.24cm) and can be changed or cleaned with ease.

-Turning the projector on and off quickly can have devastating effects on projector lamp life.
-Projector lamps typically take about a minute before they produce a stable current.
+Quickly turning the projector on and off can have disastrous effects on projector lamp life.
+Projector lamps take about a minute before they produce a stable current.
 Special ballasts insidethe lamp ignite it at a high voltage and run them a low voltage.
-If the projector is turned on and off rapidly, the ultra-high pressurized mercury vapor inside the ARC tube may become destabilized, which will cause the lamp to fail permanently.
+If a projector is rapidly turned on and off, the ultra-high pressurized mercury vapor inside the ARC tube could become destabilized, which will cause the lamp to fail permanently.

-Economy Mode Can Extend Your Lamp's Life -
+Extend Your Lamp's Life By Using Economy Mode -

-Most modern projectors have a normal and economy mode.
-Economy mode will usually make the projector lamp emit a slightly lower brightness level and can therefore extend the lamp life.
-Unsure if the projector has an economy mode?
-Please refer to the projector manual or contact the projector manufacturer.
+Most modern projectors have a normal and economy mode setting.
+Economy mode will usually make the projector lamp emit a lower brightness level which can therefore extend the lamp life.
+If you are unsure if your projector has an economy mode, refer to the projector manual or contact the projector manufacturer.

 Testing a Projector Lamp

-When attempting to test a projector bulb, it is important to know certain facts and to realize that projector lamps are complex and function differently than any of your other household or traditional electronics.
+Prior to testing a projector bulb, it is important to realize that projector lamps are complex and function differently than any other household or traditional electronics.

-1. Each projector lamp contains a ballast system that ignites the lamp with a higher voltage in the ignition phase.
-Once the lamp is lit and the circuit has been established, the ballast shifts the electrical current to a running voltage.
+1. Every lamp contains a ballast system that ignites the lamp with a higher voltage in the ignition phase.
+The ballast shifts the electrical current to a running voltage once the lamp is lit and the circuit has been established.

-2. Projector lamps CANNOT be tested with an AMP or OHM meter.
-Projector bulbs function by igniting ultra-high pressurize mercury vapor contained inside an ARC tube.
-There is no conductive electrical material contained in the ARC tube besides the gas.
-Therefore testing an unlit projector lamp with an AMP or OHM will not work.
+2. Projector lamps CANNOT be tested with an OHM or AMP meter.
+Since projector bulbs function by igniting ultra-high pressurize mercury vapor contained inside an ARC tube, there is no conductive electrical material contained in the ARC tube besides the gas.

-It is impossible to test your projector bulb with typical household electrical equipment.
-To test projector lamps, you must buy specific testing equipment; for more information about projector lamp testing devices, please contact Philips.
+It's impossible to test your projector bulb with household electrical equipment.
+To test a projector lamp, you must use specific testing equipment, if you would like more information about projector lamp testing devices, please contact Philips.

-It is important to know that projector lamps are similar to halogen lamps, but not identical.
-Halogen lamps strictly cannot be touched because the oil from your hands will create hotspots on the halogen lamp and cause it to fail.
-Projector lamp globes can be touched, but we recommend that you handle them as little as possible or not at all.
+Projector lamps are similar to halogen lamps, but halogen lamps cannot be touched because the oil from your hands will create hotspots on the halogen lamp and cause it to fail.
+Projector lamp globes can be touched, but we recommend handling them as little as possible or not at all.

-It is strictly essential that you do not touch the ARC tube with your fingers; this will leave fingerprints and cause the ARC tube to burn hotter in the places where it was touched.
-Higher burning temperatures can destabilize the ARC tube and can cause it to explode.
+It is essential that you don't touch the ARC tube with your fingers; this will leave fingerprints and cause the ARC tube to burn hotter in the places where it was touched, which can destabilize the ARC tube and can cause it to explode.

-MyProjectorLamps recommends that the inside of the projector lamp globe or the reflector surrounding the ARC tube is not touched.
-Touching this area will cause hot spots to form on the reflector, which will also destabilize your projector lamp performance.
+We also recommend that the inside of the projector lamp globe or the reflector surrounding the ARC tube isn't touched because it will cause hot spots to form on the reflector, causing your projector lamp performance to destabilize.

-Touching the outside of the globe or reflector is possible and will only cause little damage to the life or performance of the projector lamp.
-MyProjectorLamps recommends against touching the outside of the quartz globe.
-If the quartz globe must be touched, we recommend cleaning your hands.
-If you do have extremely sweaty hands or you do not wish to handle the lamp at all, we suggest wearing a pair of white cotton gloves while handling the projector lamp.
+Touching the outside of the globe or reflector will only cause little damage to the life or performance of the projector lamp.
+MPLAMPS.CO.UK recommends against touching the outside of the quartz globe, but if the quartz globe must be touched, then clean your hands.
+If you have sweaty hands or you do not wish to handle the lamp at all, wear a pair of white cotton gloves while handling the projector lamp.

-If I Buy and Install Projector Lamps in Different Countries, Will It Still Work?
+Will My Projector Lamp Still Work If I Buy and Install in Different Countries?

-Voltage standards differ between different countries and regions of the world.
-However, if the projector lamp identification number is correct for the projector you have, it will work anywhere in Europe.
-The ballasts inside projectors convert the electricity entering the unit into the appropriate voltage required to ignite and run the lamp.
+Although voltage standards differ between different countries and regions of the world, if the lamp identification number is correct for your projector, it will work anywhere in the UK.
+Ballasts inside projectors convert the electricity entering the unit into the appropriate voltage required to ignite and run the projector lamp.

-The voltage that enters the projector through the outlet does not affect the ignition and running voltages inside your projector.
+The voltage entering the projector through the outlet doesn't affect the ignition and running voltages inside your projector.